Last Updated on

 Performance Related Aspects

-Error Handling: If you have to measure anything pressuring high in magnitude you have to be spot on with your gauge selection to avoid any kinds of occasional human errors as it can badly hamper your safety or the result.
-To handle errors and ensure safety, the gauge should:
+Error Handling: If you have to measure anything pressuring high in magnitude, you have to be spot on with your gauge selection to avoid any kind of occasional human errors as it can severely hamper your safety or the result.
+To handle the mistakes and ensure safety, the gauge should:

 - Issue warning when the pressure exceeds the limit.

 - Have a safety measure in case of overpressure.

 - Stop displaying pressure when the sensor gets damaged.